Brigette-Eckert/strong-design-system/README.md

 FAQ/COMMON PROBLEMS:
   Font Awesome icon not loading
+     Import Font Awesome icons - in svgicons index.js source/default/_patterns/01-atoms/svgicon/fontawesome.js

+TODO:
+  Rename Colors - to pratical names if possible
+  Add in font awesome icons that are missing

+//Ask about seperation of vars, colors etc- like bootstrap override file